 Phoenix Project Mission

-Ensuring freedom from all forms of domestic violence through empowerment, education, and community.
+Ensuring freedom from all forms of domestic and sexual violence through empowerment, education, and community.

 Phoenix Project Core Values: